 DeSantes now heads the entire UW Division of Pediatric Hematology, Oncology and Bone Marrow Transplant, taking over from Sondel in 2016 when he stepped down from that role after 26 years to become the Research Director of the division.

 As the research operation grew and evolved, the team was able to grow alongside it.
-Of importance to this immunotherapy research mission, Mario Otto, Inga Hofmann Zhang and Christian Capitini, each innovative physician scientists focused on immunotherapy or cell therapy for childhood cancer, were all recruited in the last 10 years, joining the team in clinical and research roles.
-Most recently, the team has benefited greatly from the arrival of Jacques Galipeau to UW, to help translate new technologies and therapies being developed at UW into first-in-human clinical trials.
+Of importance to this immunotherapy research mission, Christian Capitini, an innovative physician scientists focused on immunotherapy or cell therapy for childhood cancer, was recruited in the past 10 years, joining the team in a clinical and research role.
+Most recently, the team has benefited greatly from the arrival of Jacques Galipeau to help translate new technologies and therapies being developed at UW into first-in-human clinical trials.